harshraj1695/portfolio1/README.md

 ## Overview

 This is a static portfolio website designed to showcase my professional skills, services, and projects.
 The site includes a variety of sections to present information in a clear and engaging manner.
-The contact page allows users to get in touch, though it is not connected to a backend.
+The contact page allows users to get in touch, as it is connected with a google spreadsheet.

 ## Sections